Life satisfaction: Family

 A contributing influence to life satisfaction is that of family life and household circumstances.
 Family life satisfaction is a pertinent topic as everyone's family influences them in some way and most strive to have high levels of satisfaction in life as well as within their own family.
 Family life satisfaction has been shown in studies to be enhanced by the ability of family members to jointly realize their family-related values in behavior.
 It is important to examine family life satisfaction from all members of the family from a "perceived" perspective and an "ideal" perspective.
 Greater life satisfaction within a family increases through communication and understanding each members' attitudes and perceptions.
 The family can make a significant contribution to an individual's life satisfaction.

 In an article by Carolyn S. Henry, adolescent life satisfaction has very different origins from the life satisfaction of adults.
 An adolescent's life satisfaction is heavily influenced by their family's dynamics and characteristics.
 Family bonding, family flexibility, and parental support are all huge factors in the adolescent's life satisfaction.
 The more bonding, flexibility, and support there is within a family the higher the adolescent's life satisfaction.
 Results of this study also revealed that adolescents living in a single-parent family home had significantly lower life satisfaction than that of adolescents in a two-parent home.
 An adolescent's age is extremely important in terms of life satisfaction coming from their family.

-The family also relates to life satisfaction in a very different way: a woman's decision to have children or not.
-An article by Carole K. Holahan, reveals that childless women have much higher life satisfaction than women with children.
-Women who consciously decided not to have children overall had very high life satisfaction.
-It was found that most of the life satisfaction came from careers instead of children.
-On the other hand, women who did have children had high life satisfaction which depended on the reasons and decision-making for having children.
-These are just generalizations and life satisfaction comes from many different sources which are unique and different for every person.
-Life satisfaction can shift throughout time from events, situations, family and friend implications, and many different things that all must be taken into consideration.
-Furthermore, a 2011 survey reported in Psychology Today under the title "Meet the Least Happy People in America," identifies women in their early forties, unmarried and childless, in a professional position (doctor, lawyer, etc.) as the most unhappy out of all people surveyed.
-We can thus conclude that there are conflicting reports on the issue and the possibility of people falsely reporting high levels of life satisfaction while in reality they might have low levels of life satisfaction.
-Long-term life satisfaction is also crucial, but is often neglected (the people who report high levels of life satisfaction at a given moment might report much different levels of life satisfaction in ten or twenty years).